accordproject/techdocs/website/versioned_docs/version-0.20/accordproject-concepts.md

 ## What next?

-Build your first smart legal contract templates, either [online](tutorial-latedelivery) with Template Studio, or by [installing Cicero](started-installation).
+Build your first smart legal contract templates, either [online](tutorial-latedelivery) with Template Playground, or by [installing Cicero](started-installation).

 Explore [sample templates](started-resources) and other resources in the rest of this documentation.